SEF-Group-25/discord-bot/report.md

 4. Exceptions are taken into account, partly by Lizard but also by us when counting manually.
 5. The documentation is clear about the general filtering process, but some branches (like special handling for `.py` or text-like files in Snekbox mode) can be inferred only by reading the code.

+## deactivate_infraction() (Anton Yderberg)

+Function: `deactivate_infraction() .bot/exts/moderation/infraction/_schedueler.py`

+1. CC is 17.
+Got one partner to colaborate and Lizard gives the same result.
+2. NLOC is 114 so it is also long
+3. To remove an "infraction" a mark on their "record" on the discord server, and to notify all parts relevant depending on logs set.
+The main reason for its length and complexity is that it interacts with a database and needs
+4. Yes +1 for every except block
+5. Yes

 ## Refactoring

 ### on_command_error() (Shangxuan Tang)